 For differently sized organizations, the core aim that they focus on is maximizing RoI and that is what Dockers help to do.
-It helps in lessening the cost factor and at the same time, an increase in profitability and productivity are achieved.
-Put together, it works as a highly cost-effective solution, offering stable returns over the longer period.
+It helps in lessening the cost factor and at the same time, an increase in profitability and productivity is achieved.
+Put together, it works as a highly cost-effective solution, offering stable returns over a longer period.

 Docker offers diverse checkpoints at different levels, be it between containers or their versions.
 This aids enormously in fixing applications with ease and speed.